50 Food Hacks That Will Change Your Life

 Bake bananas to ripen them quickly

 No more waiting around for your bananas to ripen.
-Should you need ripe bananas, put them on a pan and bake them at 350 degrees for around five minutes.
+Put them on a pan and bake them at 350 degrees Fahrenheit for around five minutes.
 They'll be soft and sweet when you take them out.

 Use a large Mason jar for salads and grain bowls

-For easy meal prep and transport, add all of your favorite salad ingredients (yes, including your greens and grains) in a large Mason jar.
+For easy meal prep and transport, add all of your favorite salad ingredients (yes, including your greens and grains) into a large Mason jar.